Meet Steph Guyor

 DSA’s are nominated by departments or programs.
-Natalie knows firsthand what it’s like to be an WGS major.
-Natalie is available via e-mail and at special campus events to answer your questions.
+They know firsthand what it’s like to be an WGS major.
+They are available via e-mail and at special campus events to answer your questions.
 DSAs do not replace academic advisors or faculty, but serve as an additional resource at K.

 In 20 words or less, what is the best thing about being part of this department?

 WGS classes are great because the interdisciplinary composition of the field allows you to make connections across various subject matters.